Will Ontario let landlords and condominiums ban smoking recreational marijuana?

 It is time we consider these questions in the context of fair access to recreational marijuana use in private and public spaces.
 Ontario has the opportunity to avoid the mistakes made south of the border, and establish a comprehensive regime for the enjoyment of recreational marijuana that is accessible to recreational marijuana users regardless of class and race.
 To do so, the Province needs to think twice about granting landlords and condominiums the right to ban smoking by tenants and owners and ensure that designated smoking areas are both available to and can actually be used by the public when legalization takes effect next summer.

-Iler Campbell LLP is a law firm serving co-ops, not-for-profits, charities and socially-minded small business and individuals in Ontario.
+Elliot Fonarev is an articling student at Iler Campbell LLP, a law firm serving co-ops, not-for-profits, charities and socially minded small business and individuals in Ontario.
+He lives in Toronto.

 Pro Bono provides legal information designed to educate and entertain readers.
 But legal information is not the same as legal advice -- the application of law to an individual's specific circumstances.
 While efforts are made to ensure the legal information provided through these columns is useful, we strongly recommend you consult a lawyer for assistance with your particular situation to obtain accurate advice.